HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 [^4]:
     This was a pleasant surprise for me.
 I've heard a lot of talk about derived categories, and they always seemed quite scary.
-It's been very exciting to feel like I'm getting a two-for-one deal every time I feel another concept start to make sense ^_^.
+It's been very exciting to feel like I'm getting a two-for-one deal every time I notice another concept in this subject start to make sense ^_^.

 [^5]:
     I don't want to say more about this, since I really want the focus of